 The Independent Monitoring Board

-IMB members are independent and unpaid, appointed by the Home Ofiice Ministers to monitor the day to day life of prisoners, and ensure he appropriate level of care is received.
+IMB members are unpaid and appointed by the Home Office to monitor the day to day life of prisoners and ensure the appropriate level of care is received.
 A meeting with an IMB member will be private.

-Some of the problems IMB members regularly deal with include:
+Some of the problems IMB members deal with include: